luksi1/docker-build-certificate/README.md

 Set to "true" to create a Java keystore with your server certificates key pair.

 ##### ROOT_CERTIFICATE_FILE_PATH
 The path to the root certificate.
-This will be used to insert the root certificate into the truststore
+This will be used to insert the root certificate into the truststore.

 Default: /export/certs/root.crt

 ##### INTERMEDIATE_CERTIFICATE_FILE_PATH
 The path to the intermediate certificate.
-This will be used to insert the root certificate into the truststore
+This will be used to insert the root certificate into the truststore.

 Default: /export/certs/intermediate.crt

 ##### TRUSTSTORE_PASSWORD
-The Java truststore password
+The Java truststore password.

 Default: Abcd1234

 ##### KEYSTORE_PASSWORD
-The Java keystore password
+The Java keystore password.

 Default: Abcd1234

 ##### SERVER_KEY_PASSWORD
-The server's certificate key password
+The server's certificate key password.
+The default is no password.

-Default: Abcd1234
+Default: <empty>

 ##### ROOT_TRUSTSTORE_ALIAS
 The alias name of the root certificate in the truststore.